Test-Science/test-science-document-library/content/post/2019-the-purpose-of-mixed-effects-models-in-test-and-evaluation/index.md

-### Abstract
-Mixed-effects models are the standard technique for analyzing data that exhibit some grouping structure.
+Mixed-effects models are the standard technique for analyzing data with grouping structure.
 In defense testing, these models are useful because they allow us to account for correlations between observations, a feature common in many operational tests.
 In this article, we describe the advantages of modeling data from a mixed-effects perspective and discuss an R package—ciTools—that equips the user with easy methods for presenting results from this type of model.

 #### Suggested Citation
 > Haman, John, Matthew Avery, and Heather Wojton.
 “The Purpose of Mixed-Effects Models in Test and Evaluation.”
 The ITEA Journal of Test and Evaluation 40, no. 4 (2019): 249–55.